 For complex cases, the medical director will oversee the plan of care.
 Complex cases are discussed amongst staff at weekly MS meetings to address them promptly.
-And to ensure standardization of care, the MS program at The Nebraska Medical Center follows research-based guidelines.
+And to ensure standardization of care, the MS program at Nebraska Medicine follows research-based guidelines.

 - Consulting Physicians

 Collaboration with other specialists in the region to assist in symptom management and MS complications is very common.
 When appropriate, our staff may refer patients to a specialist close to home.

 - Occupational therapy